epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 Anyway, back to our program!
 This `repdigit?` definition is correct and works for numbers of any length.
 But we only care about 4-digit numbers.
 And Kaprekar's property also works for smaller numbers if we extend them with leading zeroes.
 For example, 777 is a repdigit, but if we consider it a 4-digit number and write it as 0777 then we can start the sequence with 7770&nbsp;-&nbsp;0777&nbsp;=&nbsp;6993 and we'd reach Kaprekar's constant in 3 more steps.

 So we only care about repdigits of 4 digits like 1111, 2222, and so on.
-In other words, multiples of 1111.
-So the `repdigit?` predicate can be simplified to:
+In other words, multiples of 1111:

 ```ruby
 def repdigit?(n) = n % 1111 == 0